MicrosoftDocs/bingmaps-docs/BingMaps/spatial-data-services/geocode-dataflow-api/geocode-dataflow-sample-input-and-output-data-version-1-0.md

 ---
 title: "Geocode Dataflow Sample Input and Output Data Version 1.0 | Microsoft Docs"
-description: "Describe the Version 1.0 iteration of Geocode Dataflow and provides sample input and output data in XML, Pipe, and CSV." ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: "Examples of input and output data for version 1.0 of the Geocode Dataflow that demonstrates files in XML format and sets of values separated by pipe (|), comma, or tab characters." ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""